--CATS SLEEP ANYWHERE:

 And the moon spun round like a top,

-And the nearesr kin of the moon,
+And the nearesr kin of

 The creeping Cat, looked up